SujithJupalli/cs668/README.md

 * This work was realized as part of the capstone project of the MS in Data Science at Pace University
 * **Abstract**:
+* This study investigates (1) the seasonal and environmental factors influencing air quality in New York City from 2004 to 2005.
+Using the AirQualityUCI dataset with 9,357 hourly records, (2) time-series models (SARIMAX and LSTM) analyzed pollutant levels and their relationships with temperature and humidity.
+Results indicated (3) higher pollution levels in colder months due to increased heating and limited atmospheric dispersion, alongside predictive models accurately forecasting air quality indices.

 * **Dataset**:
    * Measurements of different air pollutants and weather parameters including temperature.
 The measurements were recorded every hour and were obtained from AirQualityUCI dataset.
    * A few important aspects are: